-NB In certain option subjects, pupils will need to show that they have the skills necessary for success before they are allowed to start the GCSE course.
+1 NB In certain option subjects, to ensure they are making choices at which they can do well, pupils will need to show that they are starting with the foundation of skills necessary for success before they are allowed to start the GCSE course.
 This is especially the case in Music, PE and Drama.